 "Trauma creates change you don't choose.
 Healing creates changes you do choose." - Michele Rosenthal.

-Sometimes, in an effort to avoid further harm, we unconsciously act out in the present the same behaviors that we believed kept us safe at the time of the trauma.
+Sometimes, in an effort to avoid further harm, we develop adaptations that can cause us to unintentionally act out in the present the same behaviors that we believed kept us safe at the time of the trauma.
 This can lead to unintended consequences such as relationship problems, chronic “busy-ness,” isolation, feeling numb or shut down, or compulsive use of substances or behaviors to avoid being present.
-The ultimate goal is to integrate parts of self that are engaging in outdated defensive action systems to leave you feeling more in control of your present situation.
+The ultimate goal is to integrate parts of self that are engaging in outdated systems of defensive action and leave you feeling more in control of your present situation.

 What is EMDR?